User Session Recording Technology for Security and Compliance Training Course

 Secure coding in PHP

-21 HoursThis course equips PHP developers with essential skills to build applications resilient against modern internet-based attacks.
-Web vulnerabilities are explored through PHP-focused examples that extend beyond the OWASP Top Ten, covering a range of injection attacks, script injections, session handling exploits in PHP, insecure direct object references, file upload issues, and more.
-PHP-specific vulnerabilities are introduced and categorised under standard vulnerability types such as missing or improper input validation, incorrect error and exception handling, misuse of security features, and time- and state-related issues.
-For the latter, we examine attacks like open_basedir circumvention, denial-of-service via magic floats, and hash table collision attacks.
-In each scenario, participants will become familiar with the most critical techniques and functions needed to mitigate these risks.
+21 HoursThis course equips PHP developers with the essential skills required to safeguard their applications against modern internet-based threats.
+By utilising PHP-specific examples that extend beyond the OWASP Top Ten, we explore a wide range of vulnerabilities, including various injection attacks, script injections, session handling flaws, insecure direct object references, file upload issues, and more.
+PHP-related vulnerabilities are categorised into standard types such as missing or incorrect input validation, improper error and exception handling, misuse of security features, and time- or state-related problems.
+We also examine specific attacks such as open_basedir circumvention, denial-of-service via magic floats, and hash table collision attacks.
+Throughout the course, participants will learn the critical techniques and functions needed to mitigate these risks.

-Special attention is given to client-side security, addressing security concerns related to JavaScript, Ajax, and HTML5.
-A variety of PHP security-related extensions are introduced, including hash, mcrypt, and OpenSSL for cryptography, as well as Ctype, ext/filter, and HTML Purifier for input validation.
-Best practices for hardening are presented in the context of PHP configuration (setting php.ini), Apache, and server-level settings.
-Finally, an overview is provided of various security testing tools and techniques available to developers and testers, including security scanners, penetration testing frameworks, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.
+Special attention is dedicated to client-side security, addressing issues related to JavaScript, Ajax, and HTML5.
+We introduce various PHP extensions that enhance security, such as hash, mcrypt, and OpenSSL for cryptography, alongside Ctype, ext/filter, and HTML Purifier for robust input validation.
+The course also covers hardening best practices concerning PHP configuration (php.ini), Apache, and server-wide settings.
+Furthermore, we provide an overview of essential security testing tools and techniques available to developers and testers, including security scanners, penetration testing methodologies, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.

-Both the introduction of vulnerabilities and the configuration practices are reinforced through numerous hands-on exercises.
-These demonstrate the real-world impact of successful attacks, illustrate how to apply mitigation techniques, and introduce the use of various extensions and tools.
+Both the introduction of vulnerabilities and configuration practices are reinforced through hands-on exercises.
+These demonstrations highlight the consequences of successful attacks, show how to implement mitigation techniques, and guide participants in using various extensions and tools effectively.

 - Develop a practical understanding of cryptography

-- Gain hands-on experience with security testing tools
+- Gain practical experience in using security testing tools

 Audience